 - Standing up

-- Lying flat with the exposure made from above
+- Lying flat with the picture made from above

-- Lying flat with the exposure made from the side of the patient
+- Standing with the picture made from the front

-- The left side-lying position may be used for people who can’t stand up
+- The left side-lying position.
+This may be used if you can’t stand up.

-When 2 or more of these views are taken, the set of films may be called an obstruction series.
-This series of X-rays is done to try to locate a site of an intestinal or abdominal blockage.
+When two or more of these views are taken, the set of films may be called an obstruction series.
+This series of X-rays is done to try to locate a site of a suspected blockage in the abdomen or intestine.

 Why might I need an abdominal X-ray?

 Abdominal X-rays may be used to diagnose causes of abdominal pain.
-These can include things such as masses, holes in the intestine, or blockages.
-Abdominal X-rays may be done before other tests that look at the GI tract or urinary tract.
+These can include things such as masses, openings in the intestine, kidney stones, or blockages.
+Abdominal X-rays may be done before other tests that look at the gastrointestinal (GI) tract or urinary tract.
 These include an abdominal CT scan and renal or kidney tests.

 What are the risks of an abdominal X-ray?

-If you are pregnant or think you may be pregnant, you should tell your healthcare provider.
+If you are pregnant or think you may be pregnant, tell your healthcare provider.
 Being exposed to radiation during pregnancy may lead to birth defects.

 There may be other risks depending on your specific medical problem.
-Be sure to discuss any concerns with your healthcare provider prior to the procedure.
+Discuss any concerns with your healthcare provider prior to the procedure.

 Recent barium X-rays of the abdomen or belly may affect the accuracy of an abdominal X-ray.